amilajack/js-algorithms/README.md

 ## Contributing
 * Requirements:
  * Time-space complexities of each method (insert, delete, access, etc)
-* Please feel free to contribute any design patters, algorithms, or other kinds of code
+* Please feel free to contribute any design patterns, algorithms, or other kinds of code
 * All contributions are welcome!